tess-l/markdown_git/model.md

 Here we will add a `line code`.
 ```

-> Note: for the examples we used to show the syntax, we have used the triple backticks so we can creat a distinct block.
+> Note: for the examples we used to show the syntax, we have used the triple backticks so we can create a distinct block.

 When writing a code block, we can specify the language by adding the name of the language after the first tripe backticks.
 Markdown is going to create a class so we can manipulate it later, such as adding styles.